-The best office design begins with a great desk.
+Great home office desks are key to create the best study areas in your home.
 And the best home office desks feature an ergonomic design, well-considered proportions and the right amount of accessories.
 Whether you need a compact work surface for a small home study or a large bureau for a more expansive office, these contemporary desks are sleek and elegant, while functionality comes from features such as integrated USB ports and lighting, and discreet storage.

 Conceived by some of the most celebrated creative minds and produced by some of world's best furniture manufacturers, our selection of office desks includes historical designs, multifunctional workstations, essential furniture pieces and desks in bold colours.